Contractors that do business with the US Department of Defense have a new cybersecurity standard to achieve.

 The most important is comply with NIST 800-171 if you have not done so already, or re-assess your organization if it has not bee done within the last three years.
 In addition, it would be a good idea to begin closing out items on your POA&M if they have been languishing for a while.

 You will also want to get ready for the CMMC accreditation process to ensure timely certification once the assessors are in place.
 While there is significant overlap between CMMC and NIST 800-171, there are additional controls required in CMMC depending on the level.
-For example, Level 3 has thirty controls in addition to the 110 for NIST 800-171 moderate.

 In addition to the new security controls, with CMMC your organization will need to demonstrate maturity and application of processes outlined in your policies and procedures.